wrightedu/TA-Handbook/Readme.md

 - Labs
 - Office Hours
 - Answering a bunch of angry student emails
-- Writing guides in a repository for future TAs
+- Writing guides in a repository for future TAs.
-Just make sure you don't work for free and that your timesheet accurately reflects the hours you worked.
+- Just make sure you don't work for free and that your timesheet accurately reflects the hours you worked.
 Having some tractability here is helpful, but not strictly necessary.

 ## Forgetting to Submit your Timesheet